Making a complaint about NSW public schools - guide for parents & carers

 Use our School Finder to locate a public school, explore designated intake and catchment areas, and access contact details for all public schools at Finding a public school.

-You may bring a friend, relative or another suitable person to be your support at meetings.
-Free advocacy services are also available to support people with disability and their families through the Disability Advocacy Futures Program.
-Support organisations are also available if you or a family member identifies as Aboriginal or Torres Strait Islander or have a language background other than English.
+Free advocacy services are available to support people with disability and their families through the Disability Advocacy Futures Program.
+Support organisations are also available if you or a family member identifies as Aboriginal or Torres Strait Islander.
+Contact the local Aboriginal Education and Wellbeing team at the school’s local education office or the local NSW Aboriginal Education Consultative Group (AECG).

 The Easy Read guide explains with words and pictures how to make a complaint, give a compliment, or suggestion to our schools.
 The guide also contains information about supports available to make a complaint, including how support persons and advocates can assist.